libktx/ktx/scene2d/README.md

 ```

 In the building blocks you have a full access to the Scene2D widgets API - type-safe Kotlin builders are just
 providing some syntax sugar.
-Keep in mind Scene2D was written in Java, so while some properties are Kotlin-compatible
+Keep in mind that Scene2D was written in Java, so while some properties are Kotlin-compatible
 (`color = Color.RED`), most are not (`setWrap(true)`).
 This is because we wanted to create a thin wrapper over Scene2D,
 and we opted against duplicating its entire API.
 It is still pretty straightforward to configure most actors.

-All building blocks are inlined during compile time, which means there is little to no runtime overhead when using
+All building blocks are inlined during compilation, which means there is little to no runtime overhead when using
 `ktx-scene2d`.
 This code will be pretty much as fast as your good old Java, while remaining cleaner and safer.

 #### Working with `Skin`

 `Skin` instances store styles of the widgets and other GUI assets - like fonts and drawables.

-Additionally to standard constructor parameters, most factory methods also include `skin` and `style` name parameters
+Additionally to standard constructor parameters, most factory methods also include `skin` and `style` parameters
 that default to `Scene2DSkin.defaultSkin` and `"default"` respectively.
 To globally set the `Skin` instance that will
 be used by default to create your widgets, modify `defaultSkin` field of `Scene2DSkin` container: